aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/slide-master/_index.md

 {
     foreach (IMasterSlide master in pres.Masters)
     {
-        // Do work with each master slide in the presentation }
+        // Do some work with each master slide in the presentation }
 }
 ```